 Fire: How Can I Prevent One in My Home

-Looking at the statistics, most of the house fires that happen every year are disastrous nightmares that easily could have been avoided.
-In a number of these situations, careless mistakes and a lack of preparation could have made all the difference.
+Looking at the statistics, most of the house fires that happen every year are disastrous nightmares that, in most cases, could easily have been avoided.
+It’s probably not a surprise that a large percentage of those fires started in the kitchen.
+In a number of these situations, careless mistakes and a lack of preparation made all the difference and could have been avoided.

 There are also a few fire-susceptible areas in your home that you may not even have thought about before.
 Here’s more on house fires and ways that you could prevent one in your home.